 These other Sabbaths form part of the Ceremonial Law, along with things like feasts and festivals, specifically for the Jews up until Christ’s Resurrection.

-In addition, there is mention of a future thousand-year reign of Christ in Revelation, known as the Millennium; as we’re just over 6,000 years from the beginning of creation, some compare a similar time-span difference as the seventh day in a week.
+In addition, there is mention of a future thousand-year reign of Christ in Revelation, known as the Millenium.
+As we’re just over 6,000 years from the beginning of creation, some compare a similar time-span difference as the seventh day in a week.

-These are completely separate happenings, still reflecting the principle of the seventh cycle of rest, hence a different track for only a set period of time compared to the main weekly Sabbath road.
+These are entirely different happenings, but still reflect the principle of the seventh cycle of rest; hence a separate track for only a set period compared to the main weekly Sabbath road.

-Ironically, any form of rest from their labours was taken away as slaves in Egypt, as Pharaoh progressively became angry with them and increased their workload; he then wouldn’t allow a three-day break to the desert to offer sacrifices to God:
+Ironically, any form of rest from their labours was taken away as enslaved people in Egypt, as Pharaoh progressively became angry with them and increased their workload; he then wouldn’t allow a three-day break to the desert to offer sacrifices to God:

 “And they said, The God of the Hebrews hath met with us: let us go, we pray thee, three days' journey into the desert, and sacrifice unto the Lord our God; lest he fall upon us with pestilence, or with the sword.
 And the king of Egypt said unto them, Wherefore do ye, Moses and Aaron, let the people from their works? get you unto your burdens.
 And Pharaoh said, Behold, the people of the land now are many, and ye make them rest from their burdens.” - Exodus 5:3-5

 There is disagreement over whether a reference to ‘rest’ here concerns the weekly Sabbath or general rest from work.
 Also, words like ‘Shabbat’ and ‘rest’ don’t always mean ‘Sabbath’ but rather a general rest.